 Cultural alignment is fundamental - it should be considered at the outset of the screening progress and continually re-evaluated as a target is advanced through the pipeline.
 An assessment of culture should be objective and comprehensive – merely "getting along" during initial discussions with a target should not be taken as sufficient culture fit.

 To safeguard against overlooking key success factors it is sensible for a variety of individuals within an organization to screen targets – different experiences and backgrounds can help to provide a comprehensive assessment of a target, rather than a narrow-focused judgment.
-Furthermore, as part of the screening process the future operating model should be considered – i.e. what changes would be necessary post-deal and how easily would any such changes be to implement?
+Furthermore, as part of the screening process the future operating model should be considered – i.e. what changes would be necessary post-deal and how easily would any such changes be to implement during the post-merger integration steps?
 Accounting for such considerations as the screening process is being conducted should help validate any assumptions of a target made earlier in the pipeline process and promote a more holistic appraisal.

 Finally, where target screening is being conducted at a high-volume, thought should be given to “deal capacity” – i.e. how many targets can realistically be screened and how many deals can actually be closed in parallel/over a year?
 Keeping tabs on the number of targets in the pipeline is therefore important – one possible approach to manage this is to only allow a new target to enter the pipeline if another is eliminated.